VarboxInternational/docs/upload-files.md

 <span class="overwrite-class">Varbox\Controllers\UploadController</span>

 Found in `config/varbox/bindings.php` at `controllers.upload_controller` key.
-This class is used for interactions with the `UploaderHelper` class.
+This class is used for interactions with the uploading functionality.

 <span class="overwrite-class">Varbox\Controllers\UploadsController</span>

 Found in `config/varbox/bindings.php` at `controllers.uploads_controller` key.
-This class is used for interactions with the `Admin -> Media Library -> Uploads` section.
+This class is used for interactions with the Admin -> Media Library -> Uploads section.

 <span class="overwrite-class">Varbox\Requests\UploadRequest</span>